 To the north of the Moremi lie some deep river channels.
 These are fed firstly by the summer rains.
 And then by the Okavango Delta.
 The camps in this area such as Xakanaxa, Kwara Camp, Vumburu Plains and Shinde Camp are what we call ‘mixed-activity’ camps (for want of a more elegant term!)
 In that they offer a choice of water or land based game-viewing activities throughout the year because of the presence of deep river channels.

 Broadly speaking, to the south of the Moremi are the seasonal camps.
 These focus on game drives in the green season.
 And then offer a mix of activities as the flood comes in.

 As the Okavango Delta flood varies from year to year, no-one can say precisely when the flood waters will arrive.
-So if you are booking early on in the season, in June for example, there may be an element of luck (but the price usually reflects this).
-Depending on the camp’s exact location, land-based activities can be quite limited in the full flood as the camps literally become surrounded by water.
+So if you are booking early on in the season, in June for example, there may be an element of luck.
+(But the shoulder season pricing reflects this).
+Depending on the camp’s exact location, land-based activities can be quite limited in the full flood as water literally surrounds the camps.
 The advantage is that the animals also get restricted to limited island areas making for excellent game-viewing on foot, by mokoro or by boat.

 Finally further towards the northern and western stretches of the Delta are the ‘permanent water camps’.
-Which as their name suggests, offer boat-based game-viewing and game walks on the surrounding islands.
-Birding is excellent as the game-viewing here is more limited, the birding is excellent.
-It’s worth noting that mokoro trips are not usually on offer here as the water is too deep to pole…
+Which, as their name suggests, offer boat-based game-viewing and game walks on the surrounding islands.
+Thought the game-viewing here is more limited, the birding is excellent.
+It’s worth noting that mokoro trips are not usually on offer at permanent water camps as the water is simply too deep to pole…

 Tips for the safari visitor to Botswana – stay in more than one place if possible